OpenAst/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14. It must be in that file
+it must be in that file